CageCode/World-Food-Ecosystems/practical1/understandinggradients.md

 <br />

-GREAT! now we have an image which already has the coordinates as pixel values and the elevation, meaning we can try to attempt to use ee.Reducer.to.List and plot the elevation changes according to longitude changes along the profile:
+Good job! now we have an image which already has the coordinates as pixel values and the elevation, meaning we can try to attempt to use ee.Reducer.to.List and plot the elevation changes according to longitude changes along the profile:

 ```javascript
 // Reduce elevation and coordinate bands by transect line; get a dictionary with